Last Updated on

 I took this photo a long time ago with my old Canon DSLR.
-It was the day before Christmas and I took my mother to the National Gallery of Canada in Ottawa, one of my favorite places to photograph the modern architecture.
+It was the day before Christmas and I took my mother to the National Gallery of Canada in Ottawa, one of my favorite places to photograph modern architecture.

 The converging lines of the gallery’s hallways with the combination of natural light coming from the glass roof and artificial illumination, always provide interesting architectural photography opportunities.

 It was getting dark and I was shooting handheld.
 Plus, my old Sigma 17-70 did not have image stabilization.
 I had to take extra precautions to hold the camera as steady as possible because the shutter speed was approaching unsafe value below 1/50sec

 When I first introduced the PLUS version for my Lightroom Cityscape Collection I used San Francisco urban shot with the wide open sky.
 The idea was to test a new version of the preset collection with the image that had characteristics of both the cityscape and the landscape.

 In my next article, I demonstrated how to use Cityscape PLUS version when editing pure landscape capture.

 And I felt that the only missing example was the pure architectural shot.
 I went into my Lightroom library and found the old shot I took inside of National Gallery of Canada.